Grenada Register Travel insurance Destinations

 It is an offence for anyone outside the police force to dress in army or camouflage clothing or carry items made of camouflage material.

-Customs authorities may enforce strict regulations concerning importing or exporting items from Grenada, such as firearms, antiquities, business equipment, fruits and vegetables, electronics and archaeological items.
+Customs authorities may enforce strict regulations concerning importing or exporting items from Grenada, including firearms, antiquities, business equipment, fruits and vegetables, electronics and archaeological items.

 Natural disasters and climate